-Arthur Ripstein is a professor of law and of philosophy at the University of Toronto.
-He was appointed to the Department of Philosophy in 1987, promoted to full professor in 1996, and appointed to the Faculty of Law in 1999.
-He was Laurance S. Rockefeller Visiting Fellow at Princeton in 1995-96, held a Connaught fellowship in the spring term of 2000, and holds a Killam Fellowship for 2016-2018.
-He received a doctorate in philosophy from the University of Pittsburgh, a degree in law from Yale, and an undergraduate degree from the University of Manitoba.
+Arthur Ripstein is Professor of Law and Philosophy and University Professor.
+He was appointed to the Department of Philosophy in 1987, promoted to Full Professor in 1996, appointed to the Faculty of Law in 1999, and appointed to the rank of University Professor in 2016.
+He served as Chair of the Department 2011-14 and Acting Chair 2018-19.
+He received a doctorate in philosophy from the University of Pittsburgh, a master’s degree in law from Yale, and an undergraduate degree from the University of Manitoba.

 Awards and distinctions: